Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ## Project Setup for Related Projects

 A solution is the software view of the complete system.
 It combines projects that can be generated independently and therefore manages related projects.
-It may be also deployed to different targets during development as described in the previous section under [Project Setup for Multiple Targets and Test Builds](#project-setup-for-multiple-targets-and-test-builds).
+It may be also deployed to different targets during development as described in the previous section under [Project Setup for Multiple Targets and Builds](#project-setup-for-multiple-targets-and-builds).

 The picture below shows a system that is composed of: